gotmax23/ansible-role-vscodium/.generator/install_methods.md

 -->
 ### Available Installation Methods

-This role installs vscodium from the official apt/rpm repo where available.
+This role installs `codium` from upstream's apt/rpm repo where available.
 On Archlinux, it installs the `code` package from the distro's official repos.